ryanmaclean/Windows-10-Annoyance-Free-Automated-Install/README.md

 * Uninstall OneDrive: `e:/uninstall_onedrive.bat`

 ## Sysprep
+Once you are done customizing your default user, run the sysprep command by double-clicking on `sysprep.bat` in your USB stick.
 ## Unattended Configuration File
+Now it's time to create your unattended config file.
+You can use mine, but you may be better served using the wizard here: http://windowsafg.no-ip.org/win10x86_x64.html

+Add this file to the root of your USB stick.
 ## Image to WIM
 ## Convert to ESD
 ## Test Install